top of page

 Genozip is designed to compress the following genomic file formats:

-FASTQ, BAM, SAM, CRAM, VCF, BCF, FASTA, GFF, GVF, GTF, BEDTRACK, Chain files, KRAKEN, PHYLIP, 23andMe,
+FASTQ, BAM, SAM, CRAM, VCF, BCF, FASTA, GFF, GVF, GTF, BEDTRACK, 23andMeIllumina LOC files.

-Note: Files that are not of one of these formats are treated as GENERIC and are compressible as well.
-Genozip is often better and faster than general-purpose compressors even for GENERIC files.
-The support for GENERIC files allows compression of entire directories with Genozip, even if they contain some GENERIC files as well.
+Note: Files that are not of one of these formats are treated as generic and are compressible as well.
+Genozip is often better and faster than general-purpose compressors even for generic files.
+The support for generic files allows compression of entire directories with Genozip, even if they contain some generic files as well.

 Simple compression and decompression